szymonmichalski/starid-1/index.md

 # 16.01.2017

-mnist viewer. a bit of python code in data/mnist_viewer to see what's in the mnist style data files. this is bare minimum functionality for now. two examples for star 4
+mnist viewer. a bit of python code in data/mnist_viewer to see what's in the mnist style data files. this is bare minimum functionality for now. two examples for star 4. these demonstrate axjndx axindx plane

 ![imgndx3](images/star4a.png)![imgndx13](images/star4b.png)